dvangennip/Phototype/Readme.md

 # Phototype code
 This code turns a Raspberry Pi into a suitable platform for my prototype photo viewing system (a.k.a. phototype).
 For testing, it may also run on macOS with the relevant python modules installed.

+## Potential improvements to be made in future revisions
+- Uploading photos:
+	- Webpage URL should be more user-friendly: use some reverse look-up system to overcome IP issues, such that people can use a human-readable website URL.
+	- Allow uploads of specific images to be cancelled (this is probably just a matter of setting a flag in the Dropzone.js configuration).
+	- The webpage may already reduce the file size before uploading, significantly reducing upload time.
+Ideally, all resizing is done browsers-side to capitalise on the additional processing power.
+- Turning on and off should be more straightforward.
+- Implement a dropdown status screen, similar to smartphones.
+- Redo the way the distance sensor is read.
+It is currently imprecise and slow, so it falls short of its intended use.
+	- If it works better, the effects of its use can be stronger.

 ## Prototypes on RPi3 info
 I used Raspberry Pi 3 systems but it could equally work on other hardware.
 Additional hardware used includes a Pi 7” Touchscreen with a proprietary way of reading touch input, so that may not translate well to other systems without changes.